Amy Mills BACP Accredited Counsellor for Children, Young People and Adults

 More Information and Appointments

 There is more information about how I work with children and young people on my website including answers to frequently asked questions.
 Usually I am contacted initially by a parent or carer who is seeking to arrange counselling sessions for their child.
-To start with I prefer to meet with the parent or carer to discuss the child's circumstances and what they hope counselling will achieve.
+To start with I prefer to meet with the parent or carer by themselves to discuss the child's circumstances and what they hope counselling will achieve.
 I then go on to meet the child.
 To discuss whether counselling with me could help your child, you can contact me confidentially by telephone or email using the details on this site.
 Alternatively there is a direct appointment booking facility on my website.
 I aim to reply to enquiries within 48 hours.

 Training, qualifications & experience